thisnamewasnottaken/lighthouse-automation-toy/readme.md

 ## Key Files and Modules
     .
+    ├── Docs
+    |    ├── dependencygraphsvg       # Graph of how the dependencies in the project interelate.
+    ├── reports                       # Folder for all the reports ├── src
+    |    ├── CLI                      # CLI utility that can be run once configuration is in place.
     ├── constants.js                  # constants script from google for, reasons.
     ├── constantsSiteDetails.js       # URLs for getcookies.
     ├── cookie.json                   # Cookie... probably not tracked on git.